NVComputing/nvcomputingsite/resources/acsl/digitalelectronics.md

 4. `$A \bullet ((A + \overline{BC}) \oplus C)$`

 Broken up, this would become `$A \bullet ((A + \overline{B} + \overline{C}) \oplus C)$`.
 Now, a truth table can be made to get the solution.
+Note that the 4th and 5th columns are labeled with a `q` and `r` just to make avoid having to write the entire expression over again in the next column.

 | A | B | C | `$A + \overline{B} + \overline{C}$` | `$q \oplus C$` | `$A \bullet r$` |
 | --- | --- | --- | --- | --- | --- |